The Rebuilding Compass • Recovery Education

 One of the most common mistakes people make during crisis is trying to solve major life problems while emotionally overwhelmed.

 Before creating a strategy, people often need stabilization.
-Before making major decisions, people often need recovery.
+Before making major decisions, people often need enough recovery to think clearly.

 The Problem With Crisis Thinking